gbif/pipelines/mini-pipelines/README.md

 # Mini pipelines #
 This project aims to provide a set of mini pipelines that can be used for testing or simply as tools for developers or small organizations.

-The jar generated to be used by others is `mini-pipelines.jar`.
+The jar generated to be used by others is `mini-pipelines-{version}.jar`.
+It can be downloaded from http://repository.gbif.org/content/groups/gbif/org/gbif/pipelines/mini-pipelines/.

 ## Dwca mini pipeline ##
 This mini pipeline was created to work with Dwc-A as the input of the pipeline.